“For God did not appoint us to wrath, but to obtain salvation through our Lord Jesus Christ…“

 Satan invents religious works to appeal to the pride of people.
 People can do nothing to work for salvation.
 Religious works are a satanic imitation of salvation.
-This is difficult for most people to swallow, because they think that people must pay the price for eternal life.
+This is difficult for most people to swallow because they think people must pay the price for eternal life.
 All of this is to blind people to the true way to Heaven — believing in the death of Christ on the cross for our sins.
 Salvation is free, but not cheap.
 It cost the Lord Jesus His life on the cross.

 God makes appointments for us in His eternal calendar.

 There are certain divine appointments that God ordains for every believer.
 There are appointments God does not want us to keep.
 One of them is the Tribulation.
-Christians in the church not will go through the Tribulation.
+Christians in the church will not go through the Tribulation.
 God will rapture us first.

 God does appoint trial for the believer’s life.
 Sometimes He does this for remedial reasons.
 He does this to build our faith, but not for punishment.
-At other times, He does this for many other reasons such as glorifying Himself, building our character, witnessing to those without Christ and many other reasons.
+At other times, He does this for many other reasons such as glorifying Himself, building our character, witnessing to those without Christ, and many other reasons.